CampagneLaboratory/variationanalysis/README.md

 and use it in an application.
 The domain is genomics, but you will get an idea how the framework can help with deep learning projects.

-A [second tutorial](./GENOTYPE-TUTORIAL-SHORT.md) describes how to train genotype models.
-Note that this feature is an early preview.
+A [second tutorial](./GENOTYPE-TUTORIAL-LONG.md) describes how to train genotype models.

 Two of the tools demonstrated in the tutorial have been developed with the framework: